(855) 575-6376

 Shortness of Breath from Asbestos Exposure

 Shortness of breath is the most common early symptom of asbestos-related lung disease.
 It typically develops gradually, often beginning as breathlessness during physical exertion such as climbing stairs or carrying groceries, and progressing over time to difficulty breathing even at rest.
-Inhaling asbestos fibers leads to lung tissue scarring and respiratory issues that develop slowly, often 20 to 30 years after the initial exposure.
-If you find yourself becoming winded during activities that did not previously cause difficulty, this is worth raising with your doctor, particularly if you have a history of asbestos exposure.
+Inhaling asbestos fibers leads to lung tissue scarring that develops slowly, often 20 to 30 years after the initial exposure.
+If you find yourself becoming winded during activities that did not previously cause difficulty, this warrants a conversation with your doctor, particularly if you have a history of asbestos exposure.

 Persistent Dry Cough